Ab initio spin Hamiltonians and magnetism of Ce and Yb triangular-lattice compounds

 Geometrically perfect quasi-2D triangular lattices of magnetic ions are realized in numerous layered rare-earth oxides and chalcogenides.
 In particular, Kramers 3+ ions of $R$=Ce, Yb, Nd etc. in systems like delafossites $ARX_2$ (where $A$ is an alkali metal, $X$=O, S, Se)~\cite{Bordelon2017,Bastien2020,Bordelon2021,Kulbakov2021,Ortiz2022,Grussler2023,Xie2024}, heptatantalates $R$Ta$_7$O$_{19}$~\cite{Arh2022}, YbMgGaO$_4$~\cite{Li2015,Shen2016,Li2016,Zhu2017b}, and YbZn$_2$GaO$_5$~\cite{Bag2024} have recently attracted a lot of interest.
 The crystal-field (CF) splitting in these systems is typically much larger than rather weak superexchange between the well localized 4$f$ shells of rare-earth ions.
 Consequently, admixture of the excited CF levels by superexchange can be neglected with the lowest Kramers doublet considered as an effective spin-1/2.
 However, strong spin-orbit (SO) entanglement in the 4$f$ ground state multiplet in conjunction with the weaker CF effect results in anisotropic charge and magnetic density of the Kramers states, which leads, in turn, to anisotropic superexchange and $g$-factors.
 Hence, the intersite coupling anisotropy that has been shown to strongly affect QSL formation is naturally present in those compounds.
 A gapless QSL ground state has been suggested on the basis of intensive experimental investigation for NaYbO$_2$~\cite{Bordelon2017}, several Yb delafossite selenides and sulfides~\cite{Dai2021,Wu2022} as well as for YbZn$_2$GaO$_5$~\cite{Bag2024}.

-Low-energy Hamiltonians for those rare-earth triangular materials remain to date quite uncertain, in particular, due to lack of single crystals for delafossites~\cite{Bag2024}.
-It appears to be difficult to precisely extract small two-site anisotropies from magnon dispersions in an ordered state induced by applied field, hence, isotropic NN and NNN interactions are often assumed in the analysis~\cite{Scheie2024} possible admixture of excited CF levels by magnetic field further complicating the analysis.
+Low-energy Hamiltonians for those rare-earth triangular materials remain to date quite uncertain.
+In particular, due to lack of single crystals for majority of delafossites~\cite{Bag2024}, two-site anisotropies were assessed experimentally only in few cases~\cite{Xie2024prl,Xie2024}.
+Hence, isotropic NN and NNN interactions are often assumed in the analysis~\cite{Scheie2024}, which is further complicated by possible admixture of excited CF levels by magnetic field.
 Theoretically, ab initio calculations of exchange interactions in Yb delafossites on the basis of DFT electronic structure have so far predicted too small NNN couplings compared to experimental expectations~\cite{Villanova2023,Scheie2024}.